lucasgeron/mentoria-chat-front-next/README.md

 ✅Add Save Name for next time
 ✅Add Filter to Channels by Name
 Add Filter to Channels by Number of users
+Add Random color to usernames (needs to be unique for each user, does not require to be the same across the users) | REVIEW: Change this to a user setting.
-Add Random color to usernames
+Add Colors to Tags
-Add Random avatar to subscribers
+Update the UI to make Channels have the background color of the tag Add Random avatar to subscribers
 Add Types to Messages (ServerInfo | Default )
 Add List of Users in Room